 - 1. Academic calendar/semester schedules lists two-year period- students notified of changes. - 2.
 Two personal days each semester is provided.
 They should be used for vacation, and personal religious holidays (not incorporated in the program year calendar).
-If necessary they may be used as a sick day. - 3.
-Personal days can be carried over to 2nd & 3rd semester only.
-Senior year personal days must be used each semester. - 4.
-Earned days (for special events that the program announces) are given to students in addition to their personal days and will be used if their 2 days per semester allotment has been depleted. - 5.
-Excessive absenteeism can result in the student's dismissal (see F3- Student Code of Conduct) - 6.
-Medical clearance: Students absent more than 3 days must provide doctor's note to return to program. - Students requiring medical clearance with or without restrictions must provide doctor's note for that illness or condition.
+If necessary, they may be used as a sick day. - 3.
+Personal days can be carried over to 2nd & 3rd semesters only.
+From 3rd semester in 4th semester, two (2) days may be requested to convert to earned days.
+Senior year personal days one (1) day per semester may be converted to an earned day. - 4.
+Earned days (for special events that the program announces) are given to students in addition - 5. to their personal days and will be used if their 2 days per semester allotment has been depleted.
+Earned days do not expire and can be carried over into subsequent semesters. - 6.
+Excessive absenteeism can result in the student's dismissal (see F3- Student Code of Conduct) - 7.
+Medical clearance: Students absent more than 3 days must provide doctor's note to return to program.
+Students requiring medical clearance with or without restrictions must provide doctor's note for that illness or condition.
 A Medical Clearance Form is signed by student and kept on file in order that we may notify clinical sites/program of restrictions.
-Any change in medical status during program will require an updated medical physical form to be approved by clinical sites' Employee Health department before student can return to clinical education. - 7.
+Any change in medical status during program will require an updated medical physical form to be approved by clinical sites' Employee Health department before student can return to clinical education. - 8.
 Make up time: make up time for lateness or excessive absenteeism can only occur during program hours and not to exceed 4:00 P.M.
 Monday through Friday only.
 Make up time can also occur during program breaks when a program instructor is present at either the office or clinical site.
-Make up time cannot occur during weekends, program holidays, or evenings. - 8.
-JRCERT Standard 4.4 "students may not be assigned to clinical education settings during holidays that are observed by the sponsoring institution." - 9.
-JRCERT standard 4.4 requires that total didactic and clinical involvement cannot exceed more than 10 hours per day.
-In addition, hours exceeding these limitations must be voluntary on the student's part.
-In order to assure the educational learning value of students regarding access of clinical instructors completing their competency evaluations and be within the guidelines of insured liability for the students, clinical participation of students must be within program hours stated above in #7
+Make up time cannot occur during weekends, program holidays, or evenings. - 9.
+JRCERT Standard 4.4 "students may not be assigned to clinical education settings during holidays that are observed by the sponsoring institution." - 10.
+JRCERT standard 4.4 requires that total didactic and clinical involvement cannot exceed more than - 11.
+10 hours per day.
+In addition, hours exceeding these limitations must be voluntary on the student's - 12. part.
+In order to assure the educational learning value of students regarding access of clinical

+- 13. instructors completing their competency evaluations and be within the guidelines of insured liability - 14. for the students, clinical participation of students must be within program hours stated above in #7.